 |Windows Xbox Game Bar|

-If your Oculus Air Link is crashing while one of the above programs is running, try closing the program as well as its background running process and then reboot the Air Link.
+If your Oculus Air Link is crashing while one of the above programs is running, try closing the program as well as its background running process and then rebooting the Air Link.

 If this trick doesn’t give you luck, try the next one.